 Time Period Principle

-Under time period assumption, we prepare financial statements quarterly, half-yearly or annually.
-The income statement provides us an insight into the performance of the company for a period of time.
-The balance sheet (also known as the statement of financial position) provides us a snapshot of the business' financial position (assets, liabilities and equity) at the end of the time period.
-The statement of cash flows and the statement of changes in equity provide detail of how the company's financial position changed during the time period.
+While the income statement provides us an insight into the performance of a company for a period of time, the balance sheet provides a snapshot of the financial position (assets, liabilities and equity) at the end of the period.
+Similarly, the statement of cash flows and the statement of changes in equity provide details of how the financial position has changed during the time period.

-Revenue recognition and matching principles are relevant to time period assumption.
+Revenue recognition principle and matching concept are relevant to time period principle.
 Revenue recognition principle provides guidance on when to record revenue while matching concept tells us how to reach an accurate net income figure by creating 1-1 correspondence between revenues and expenses.